 - Why Have A Wedding For Two?

-Perhaps the idea just feels right for you as ideas for a larger event don’t feel fitting for you or feel overwhelming – you’ve seen too many others get caught up in all the practicalities and loose sight of what the day is all about - not to mention spiraling costs.
+Perhaps the idea just feels right for you as ideas for a larger event don’t feel fitting for you or feel overwhelming – you’ve seen too many others get caught up in all the practicalities and loose sight of what the day is all about - not to mention spiraling costs and so a low key, quick and quiet event, feels more in keeping with your ideas.

 Or maybe you feel a little self conscious about expressing your own undiluted beliefs or personal vows in front of others, or you know that your beliefs are very different to the beliefs of your families which you’re concerned might cause you nerves on the day, or your families some discomfort?